-For the iterative learning-based update law (11), to explicitly display an learning rate $\eta$ (by default $\eta = 1$ ), the update law (11) can be rewritten as
+For the iterative learning-based update law (11), to explicitly display an learning rate η (by default $\eta = 1$), the update law (11) can be rewritten as

-$$\mathbf{u_i} = \gamma \eta \mathbf{K_m} (\mathbf{x_d} - \mathbf{x}) + \mathbf{u{i-1}}$$ (32)
+$$\mathbf{u_i} = \gamma \eta \mathbf{K_m} (\mathbf{x_d} - \mathbf{x}) + \mathbf{u{i-1}}. \tag{32}$$

-It is worth noting that an important assumption has been made for the contraction mapping is "at steady state", and the update law (32) should be executed at steady state theoretically.
-This is consistent with the drawback described in the prior work [12]-[14], where the steady state is set as 3 seconds in their simulations.
-Executing the update law only at steady state (e.g., every 3 seconds in [13]) is ok for simple simulations, but in practice, it would be a significant limitation.
+It is worth noting that an important assumption has been made for the contraction mapping is "at steady state," and the update law (32) should be executed at steady-state theoretically.
+This is consistent with the drawback described in the prior work [12], [13], [14], where the steady state is set as 3 s in their simulations.
+Executing the update law only at steady state (e.g., every 3 s in [13]) is ok for simple simulations, but in practice, it would be a significant limitation.

-As a further step in this paper, analog to the concept of finite difference, we scale the common "steady-state" period (taking 1 second here as an example) down to the level of sampling time (0.001 seconds) such that the update law can be executed in each sampling loop.
-Since the default learning rate ( $\eta=1$ ) in (32) is corresponding to the common steady-state period (1 second), it also needs to be scaled down to be $\eta=0.001$ in order to match with the scaled steady-state period (0.001 seconds).
+As a further step in this article, analog to the concept of finite difference, we scale the common "steady-state" period (taking 1 s here as an example) down to the level of sampling time (0.001 s) such that the update law can be executed in each sampling loop.
+Since the default learning rate ($\eta=1$) in (32) is corresponding to the common steady-state period (1 s), it also needs to be scaled down to be $\eta=0.001$ in order to match with the scaled steady-state period (0.001 s).
 This enables the easy implementation of the update law (32) and allows it to be updated in each sampling loop.

 More importantly, the steady-state scaling strategy enables the iterative learning scheme to be valid also for more general trajectory-tracking scenarios.
-Since learning-based impedance control law (10) (for setpoint regulation scenario) is reduced from (9) (for the general trajectory-tracking scenario), impedance control law (9) and iterative learning update law (32) can be used for iterative learning on the gravity compensation in trajectory-tracking scenarios.
-This strategy will be evaluated with simulations and experiments in the next section.
+Since learning-based impedance control law (10) (for set-point regulation scenario) is reduced from (9) (for the general trajectory-tracking scenario), impedance control law (9), and iterative learning update law (32)